jpowerj/dsps/ch01/01-07-counting-methods.md

 :::

-**Note: Using Two Different Methods in the Same Problem**. @exm-1-7-11 illustrates a combination of techniques that might seem confusing at first.
+## Note: Using Two Different Methods in the Same Problem

+@exm-1-7-11 illustrates a combination of techniques that might seem confusing at first.
 The method used to count the number of outcomes in the sample space was based on sampling with replacement, since the experiment allows repeat numbers in each outcome.
 The method used to count the number of outcomes in the event $E$ was permutations (sampling without replacement) because $E$ consists of those outcomes without repeats.
 It often happens that one needs to use different methods to count the numbers of outcomes in different subsets of the sample space.
 The birthday problem, which follows, is another example in which we need more than one counting method in the same problem.

+(sec-1-7-3)=
-### The Birthday Problem {#sec-bday-problem}
+# 1.7.3 The Birthday Problem

 In the following problem, which is often called the birthday problem, it is required to determine the probability $p$ that at least two people in a group of $k$ people will have the same birthday, that is, will have been born on the same day of the same month but not necessarily in the same year.
 For the solution presented here, we assume that the birthdays of the $k$ people are unrelated (in particular, we assume that twins are not present) and that each of the 365 days of the year is equally likely to be the birthday of any person in the group.
 In particular, we ignore the fact that the birth rate actually varies during the year and we assume that anyone actually born on February 29 will consider his birthday to be another day, such as March 1.